tomgxz/Kraken/REPORT.md

   }
   ```

-  This is the CSS that styles the website name input, to demonstrate how it interacts with the JavaScript.
+  This CSS styles the website name input, to demonstrate how it interacts with the JavaScript.

   ```css
   .new-site-form.one .form-input-container.one